 Even though I have learned a lot from my years investigating difficult cases, it’s important to continue to examine crimes to “stay in the game”.
 While investigative theories, principles and approaches have been critical to my success, I can’t call myself an investigator if I’m not actually involved in investigations!
 And at this point in my life, I’m simply not willing to stop calling myself an investigator.
-As I transition into the world of professional Christian Case Making (Apologetics), I’ve come to realize that there are many people who think deeply about how we ought to reach the lost and less time actually employing the principles they advance.
+As I have transitioned into the world of professional Christian Case Making (Apologetics), I’ve come to realize that there are many people who think deeply about how we ought to reach the lost and less time actually employing the principles they advance.
 In fact, some of us get easily sidetracked into philosophical and theoretical discussions that actually distract us from reaching the world around us.

-I occasionally attend the California Homicide Investigators Association (CHIA) convention.
+I occasionally attend the California Homicide Investigators Association (CHIA) conference.
 Hundreds of detectives come together every year to talk about their cases, to learn from one another and to share principles that have helped them to succeed.
-We spend a lot of time talking to one another at these conventions, but we seldom ever actually solve any cases or make any arrests while we are there.
-These conventions are important, make no mistake about it, but they simply cannot replace the day to day work of investigating cases and making arrests.
+We spend a lot of time talking to one another at these conferences, but we seldom ever actually solve any cases or make any arrests while we are there.
+These conferences are important, make no mistake about it, but they simply cannot replace the day to day work of investigating cases and making arrests.
 It’s one thing to talk to one another about how to crack cases; it’s another thing to actually to talk to the witnesses and suspects that will help us solve our cases.